|Help and Advice|

 Now don't write in and tell us that we have the points of the compass all wrong.
 This is a map of the sky, so you have to hold it over your head.
 When you do this, east and west will be the right way round.
 How you hold your computer above your head is up to you!
 Maybe you have one of those app thingies that tells you where the stars are, but read on to find out the important things to look for.

-It shows the whole sky, so the scale is quite small.
+The map shows the whole sky, so the scale is quite small.
 Normally you turn to see different parts of it, so to see the view looking north, for example, hold the map upside down with north at the bottom.

 |TIP If you aren't sure of the direction of north from your location, click here for a page on Getting Your Bearings.|

 Sorry, no eclipses this month.
 But we have a whole section of the website devoted to the Moon and its features.

 The full Moon in January is very high up and bright, so here are some full Moon facts (and one that isn't).